 Did you know?
 The classic red barn we all love wasn’t just for show!
 Before the age of paints and sealants, farmers would use a combination of flax oil, lime, milk and iron oxides (rust) as a protective coating.

 This odd mixture helped prevent the barn wood from warping and reduce the spread of mold and mildew.
 When dried it became that rustic reddish brown we all know and love today.

-Finding unmilled lumber that is consistent in size, shape and color can be difficult, but the character and durability is unmatched.
+Finding unmilled lumber that is consistent in size, shape, and color can be difficult, but the character and durability are unmatched.
 Reclaimed lumber has had the time necessary to expand and shift to its natural state.
-Because of this you’ll find less warping over time and significantly less expansion and contraction from temperature changes.
+Because of this, you’ll find less warping over time and significantly less expansion and contraction from temperature changes.

 Old Growth Lumber